Blythe Duff: Personal life

-Duff is married to former police officer Tom Forrest and became stepmother to his two daughters Sarah and Katie.
+Duff is married to former police officer Tom Forrest and became stepmother to his two daughters, Sarah and Katie.
 She met Forrest, a widower, when she bought her sister's house in Burnside in Rutherglen in 1997 and became his neighbour.
 They were engaged in October and married on 22 March 1998 at Culzean Castle, Maybole.
 He left the police force and set up the property company, Blue Door Property.

 In Dec 2000, Duff was made a patron of Scottish Youth Theatre, continuing her link with the company having been a student in the '80s, and on the board in the '90s.
-Scottish Youth Theatre had also provided Blythe with her first professional job in 'The Young Playwright's Festival' a joint production with The Traverse Theatre.
+Scottish Youth Theatre had also provided Blythe with her first professional job in 'The Young Playwright's Festival', a joint production with The Traverse Theatre.

-Duff was one of a number of Scottish women who, at an event to publicly recognise the outstanding work of women from across Scotland, received a personal "thank you" from the then Secretary of State for Scotland, Helen Liddell at Edinburgh Castle on 6 March 2003.
+Duff was one of a number of Scottish women who, at an event to publicly recognise the outstanding work of women from across Scotland, received a personal "thank you" from the then Secretary of State for Scotland, Helen Liddell, at Edinburgh Castle on 6 March 2003.

 In November 2005 she helped launch ScotsCare, a charity aimed at helping Scottish people living in London who have money or health problems.

-She was asked to be an Ambassador of The Prince's Trust, having benefited from the charity in the '80s.
-In May 2007, she presented an evening in Holyrood Palace in the presence of HRH Prince Charles, The Duke of Rothesay, to help celebrate the 30th anniversary of the trust.
+She was asked to be an Ambassador of The Prince's Trust, having benefited from the charity in the 1980s.
+In May 2007, she presented an evening in Holyrood Palace in the presence of HRH The Prince Charles, Duke of Rothesay, to help celebrate the 30th anniversary of the trust.

 Blythe was Chieftain of Bute Highland Games in 2009 and Chieftain of the Cowal Games in 2011.

 She was given an Honorary Doctorate in June 2011 from Glasgow Caledonian University for her outstanding contribution to the performing arts. and in 2012 was made a Cultural Fellow.